gallarda/mqtt5/README.md

 There are two exported modules in the `proxy.js` file: `prereadMQTT()` and `filterMQTT()`

 The `prereadMQTT()` module is used with `js_preread` in *nginx.conf* to parse the CONNECT message and extract useful fields for further processing or logging.
 Use `js_var` to make variables available in *nginx.conf.*  See `clientID` and `username` for examples.
+The `test1883.sh` script tests this module.

 The `filterMQTT()` module is used with `js_filter.`  After the CONNECT message is parsed, a new CONNECT message is constructed that you can modify before it is sent to the upstream MQTT broker.
 Just modify the variables you want to change as shown in the code.
+The `test.sh` script tests this module.

 The `filterMQTT()` module also contains code to compare the MQTT Client ID to the mTLS Client Certificate Subject DN and reject connections where they don't match.